edsu/inkdroid.org/_posts/2008-01-23-sicp-reading.markdown

 date: '2008-01-23 19:42:12 +0000'
 date_gmt: '2008-01-24 02:42:12 +0000'
 tags:
+- lisp
+- scheme
-- lisp scheme programming mit courses
+- programming
 comments:
 - id: 85340
   author: "&gt;Saturday Afternoon in Berlin: A snapshot of my brain at the moment